-This site is occupied by commercial uses, including a Home Depot and Bank of America, as well as civic and institutional uses, including the City of Hercules' City Hall, library, and senior center.
-Due to the potential impacts of this alignment to these uses, the City of Hercules has expressed concerns about the viability of this option.
-For this option, BART would need to work with the City of Hercules and impacted properties to acquire this land and assist in the relocation of these facilities.
-Similar to the preceding option, this option would also need to be reviewed for potential impacts on nearby land uses, noise and vibration, traffic, and soils if BART proceeded with construction and operations.
+This site is occupied by commercial uses, including a Home Depot and Bank of America, as well as civic and institutional uses, including the city of Hercules' City Hall, library, and senior center.
+Similar to the preceding option, this option would also need to be reviewed for potential impacts on nearby land uses, noise and vibration, traffic, and soils when BART is under construction and when it is in operations.